Shopify CRO for Beginners: Essential Tips and Strategies

 That way, you can learn what they like — and what they don’t like.

 If someone clicks “add to cart” but leaves without purchasing anything, something might be wrong with your product description or images.
+You’ll also see why some people abandon their carts without making a purchase: Maybe there aren’t enough payment options or delivery costs are too high?

-4. Add one-click upsells with plugins.
+6. Add one-click upsells with plugins

 Upsells are products or services that complement those in your cart.
-They could be related to the original product or a complimentary item that customers might like along with their purchase.
+They could be related to the original product or a complimentary item that customers might like with their purchase.
 This upselling increases sales by suggesting complementary products at the right time during the customer journey.

 Here’s an example of a one-click upsell from Native.
 The brand offers two options to shoppers interested in their body wash—a one-time purchase option for $8 and a subscription for $6—and subscribers get 25% off their first order.